jdreaver/rust-os/README.md

 ## TODO

+- HPET for timing (apparently better than Local APIC timer?)
 - Multi-tasking (see resources below)
+- Make a simple shell that runs hard-coded program names (not separate processes yet!
+Just inline code on the current thread)
 - Detect kernel stack overflows.
 Guard pages?
 Some other mechanism?
   - I need a huge stack for debug mode apparently.
 I was seeing stack overflows with a 4096 byte stack when running in debug mode, so I quadrupled it
-- HPET for timing (apparently better than Local APIC timer?)
 - VirtIO improvements:
   - Locking: we need to lock writes (I think?), but we should be able to read from the queue without locking.
 This should be ergonomic.
 I don't necessarily want to bury a mutex deep in the code.
     - Investigate how Linux or other OS virtio drivers do locking